valmassoi/lunch-n-learn-front-end-16/README.md

 The goal of this lunch and learn is to highlight the newest Front End development tools, libraries, and frameworks.
 I have included a starter `react` Single Page App.

 ## ES6
 `ECMAscript 6` also called `ES2015` brings some syntactic sugar to JavaScript.
 Most of the features are supported in modern browsers, but it's not best practice to use directly on the client yet.
-Using `Webpack` ES6 JavaScript can be compiled down to ES5 to support more browsers. `Node.js` v6.2+??? supports ES6 directly.
+Using `Webpack` ES6 JavaScript can be compiled down to ES5 to support more browsers.
+Newer versions of `Node.js` support [most of](http://node.green/) ES6 directly.

 #### Const and Let
 `const` denotes that the variable will not be changing (immutable)